balt-dev/vilatro/README.md

 ## Usage

-You can download a .zip of the mod using the "Download source code" button on GitHub's UI, or by clicking [here](https://github.com/balt-dev/vilatro/archive/refs/heads/trunk.zip).
+You can download a .zip of the mod using the "Download ZIP" button under the "Code" dropdown in GitHub's UI, or by clicking [here](https://github.com/balt-dev/vilatro/archive/refs/heads/trunk.zip).

 ## Gallery